Carlos Santana Player Props: Pirates vs. Cubs

-On Tuesday, Carlos Santana (.513 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 7:05 PM ET.
+On Wednesday, Carlos Santana (.244 on-base percentage in past 10 games, 69 points below season-long percentage) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 12:35 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Cubs.
+He had a hitless performance in his most recent game (0-for-4) against the Cubs.

 Carlos Santana Game Info & Props vs. the Cubs